 6. Date of drug’s discontinuation (when appropriate)

-S
+Self administered medication

 Students who are capable of carrying their inhalers or epi-pens must bring a medication authorization form signed by both their physician and the parent or legal guardian.
 No student is allowed to carry any medication on them at school without this authorization form being on file in the nurse’s office.
 Any student that has been given permission to carry medication will be responsible for keeping their medication on them at all times and not to share with any other student.
 Students will be reprimanded according to Covington County Schools Code of Student Conduct for failing to comply with this medication policy.